Our project aims to democratically organize a reverential community around an ecologically- and socially-regenerative worldview.

 The current state of this worldview (at any time) is always a starting point, and is never complete.
 It can always be improved and degraded.
 The community decides how it changes.

 We are building a collaborative-knowledge commons (a resource + a community + a set of social protocols to maintain both for the long-term).
 The resource of this commons is both its worldview and its members' ability to work together and nurture the worldview.
-CEStoicism is a mostly-philosophical worldview built from ideas centering around Simondon's individuation:
+CEStoicism is a mostly-philosophical worldview built from ideas centering around Simondon's idea of individuation:

 The word democracy derives from the ancient Greek demokratia, formed from the roots demos ("people") and kratos ("rule").From Ballotpedia↗ In the phrase of Abraham Lincoln, democracy is a government "of the people, by the people, and for the people."